What should you eat if your goal is to gain muscle mass

 You will need to follow a diet hypercaloric.

-In other words, you will have to consume more calories than those you spend, and that yes, it is mandatory.
+In other words, you will have to consume more calories than you expend, and this is mandatory.

-It's what you'll find in all muscle-gaining diets, except those that don't work.
+It's what you'll find in all diets for muscle mass gain, except those that don't work.

-Many proteins, plenty of carbohydrates and also some fats.
+Lots of proteins, lots of carbohydrates and also some fats.